-Research and development (R&D) expenses include license fees, related compensation, contractor fees, facilities costs, administrative expenses and clinical trials at other companies and research institutions under agreements which are generally cancelable, among other related R&D costs.
-We also record accruals for estimated clinical study costs.
-Clinical study costs represent costs incurred by clinical research organizations, or CROs, and clinical sites.
+Research and development ("R&D") expenses include license fees, related compensation, consultants fees, facilities costs, administrative expenses related to R&D activities and clinical trial costs at other companies and research institutions under agreements which are generally cancelable, among other related R&D costs.
+We also record accruals for estimated ongoing clinical trial costs.
+Clinical trial costs represent costs incurred by clinical research organizations, ("CROs"), and clinical sites.
 These costs are recorded as a component of R&D expenses.
+Under our agreements, progress payments are typically made to investigators, clinical sites and CROs.
 We analyze the progress of the clinical trials, including levels of patient enrollment, invoices received and contracted costs when evaluating the adequacy of accrued liabilities.
 Significant judgments and estimates must be made and used in determining the accrued balance in any accounting period.
 Actual results could differ from those estimates under different assumptions.
 Revisions are charged to expense in the period in which the facts that give rise to the revision become known.